 The most commonly used seasonal adjustment packages are those in the X11 family.
-X11 was developed by the U.S. Bureau of the Census and began operation in the United States in 1965.
+X11 was developed by the U.S Bureau of Census and began operation in the United States in 1965.
 It was soon adopted by many statistical agencies around the world, including the ABS.
 It has been integrated into a number of commercially available software packages such as SAS and STATISTICA.
 It uses filters to seasonally adjust data and estimate the components of a time series.

 The X11 method involves applying symmetric moving averages to a time series in order to estimate the trend, seasonal and irregular components.
 However at the end of the series, there is insufficient data available to use symmetric weights – the ‘end-point’ problem.
 Consequently, either asymmetric weights are be used, or the series must be extrapolated.